BlownSugar/DangerArea/README.md

    - The app offers safe routing options to help users reach their destination while avoiding dangerous areas.

 3. **Emergency Chatbot**:
-   - A chatbot feature provides advice and responses for emergency situations, including how to contact the police or an ambulance.
+   - A chatbot feature provides advice and responses for emergency situations, including direct contact to the the police or an ambulance without phone calling.

 4. **Social Worker Assistance**:
    - Users can find and contact nearby social workers who can guide them through potentially dangerous areas, offering additional safety, especially at night.